 In addition to a hot towel, we were presented with a nicely-printed menu explaining that each item represents a different part of Greece.
 Each dish was nicely presented and frankly, pretty tasty (iPhone pictures don’t to them justice).

-Even on our short 40 minute flights to and from Heraklion, we were served little open-faced sandwiches with delicious smoked fish and shrimp paired with a split of wine.
+Even on our short 40-minute flights to and from Heraklion, we were served little open-faced sandwiches with delicious smoked fish and shrimp paired with a split of wine.

 The flight attendants could not have been nicer and were quick to refill drinks.
 One thought a dessert might not be to my daughter’s taste (it wasn’t) so she thoughtfully swapped it out for a giant slice of orange cake (this was).
 Little things like this do not go unnoticed by me.

 This is where Aegean needs some serious work.
 They do not board by group number but rather by business class and the entire of economy.
 It felt like a total scrum with people rushing to board every time without any regard for those in the priority line, huddling up to board WAY in advance.
-I had to either fight my way though or line up early to hold our place in the business class line.
+I had to either fight my way through or line up early to hold our place in the business class line.

 The worst of the boarding experiences was at Heraklion airport.
 The gates are small.
 When they’re crowded with hundreds of people eager to get on board, there is very little personal space.
 And then they switched our gate at the last minute which resulted in transferred chaos.